Hello there.

 The email I got talked about the horrible things this person is experiencing, and I know there is help in the story we tell.

 You know?!?
-We all have horrible things that happen to us, depending on how we handle what is given to us.
+We all have horrible things happen to us, but how we handle what is given to us determines how we respond.
 I have heard the famous story, "Oh, you don't know what I have been through, and others haven't been through as much as I have."
 Well, maybe, maybe not.
-Or, maybe people just tell their story more positively, maybe as a lesson learned or a positive outcome instead of a dramatic tragedy.
+Or maybe people just tell their story more positively, as a lesson learned or a positive outcome, rather than a dramatic tragedy.

-Life is not a competition; it is creativity on how to change your thoughts or story so that you can change your despair to comfort.
+Life is not a competition; it is about creativity in changing your thoughts or story so you can shift your despair into comfort.

 Many people tell the story, "There is a purpose for everything," and I don't really know about that, but I do know, "There is a lesson in EVERYTHING we experience."